-We will give you an outpatient appointment either before you leave the ward or alternatively, we will send it through the post.
+You will be given an outpatient appointment either before you leave the ward, or alternatively it will be sent through the post.
 This is usually two to three weeks after your operation.

-At this appointment, we will explain your results and discuss any recommended further treatment with you.
+At this appointment your results will be explained to you, and any further treatment will be discussed.
 You may want to write down any questions in preparation for this visit.
-Do not feel that you have to attend any appointment alone; you are very welcome to bring your husband, partner or a friend.
+Do not feel that you have to attend any appointment alone.
+You are very welcome to bring your husband, partner or a friend.
 It is likely that your surgeon will want you to meet one of the oncologists (cancer specialists) who are part of the breast cancer team, to discuss any additional treatments that may be beneficial.
 A referral to the oncologist will be discussed with you at the time of your post-operative visit and you should be contacted with an appointment within two to three weeks.